-However, thanks to a recent recent feature update Windows 10 now has a “Clipboard History” tool that allows the Clipboard to store multiple items that can be “pasted” at any time with a simple keystroke combination.
+However, Windows 10 and Windows 11 have a “Clipboard History” tool that allows the Clipboard to store multiple items that can be “pasted” at any time with a simple keystroke combination.

 Follow these steps to turn the “Clipboard History” feature on:

 2 -Click the Settings icon (it looks like a “gear” or “cog“).

 4 – In the left-hand pane, scroll down and click Clipboard.

 5 – Toggle the “Clipboard history” setting to On (the slider should turn from gray to blue).

 The Clipboard History feature should now be active.